Daemon: basics

 pass

 Note in particular the documentation for Item.req_refresh() and Item.req_set(), as it covers the expected behavior of each method.
 For our example, the various items are intended to represent the market spot price of different precious metals.
-In this case, the req_refresh() method may request the current value from a website, and req_set() would not be defined, since we don’t get to change the actual market value.
+In this case, the Item.req_refresh() method may request the current value from a website, and Item.req_set() would not be defined, since we don’t get to change the actual market value.
 To pick one example:

 class Gold(MarketPriced)